mkiser/WTFJHT/_topics/trump-fake-news.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/10/Day-172/">July 10, 2017</a></small></div>
-<p><strong>Trump Jr. tried to downplay his meeting while hiring a lawyer to represent him in the Russia probe</strong>.
+<p><strong>Trump Jr. tried to downplay his meeting while hiring a lawyer to represent him in the <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 He tweeted that "obviously I'm the first person on a campaign to ever take a meeting to hear info about an opponent."
 He added that there was "no inconsistency" in his two statements, saying the meeting ended up being primarily about adoptions.
 Trump Jr. hired Alan Futerfas, a criminal defense attorney that's represented organized crime and cybercrime cases. (<a href="http://abcnews.go.com/Politics/donald-trump-jr-russian-attorney-offered-damaging-info/story?id=48535254">ABC News</a> / <a href="https://www.reuters.com/article/us-usa-trump-russia-lawyers-idUSKBN19V2JX">Reuters</a> / <a href="https://www.buzzfeed.com/zoetillman/donald-trump-jr-has-hired-a-lawyer-who-has-handled">BuzzFeed News</a>)</p>